querenker/PX-ECS/ECS-Core.package/ECSGravityComponent.class/README.md

-With me, an entity has gravity.
+With me, an entity is influenced by gravity.